sguiderk/Consume_Album_API_React/README.md

 # React Front-end Challenge
-This single page application that Consume the JSONPlaceholder Album API.
+This single page application that Consumes the JSONPlaceholder Album API, I've chosen react & redux to provide a performant solution (amount of requests & bytes, compression, render-blocking Js, lazy load).
 ## What’s Included?
 * This app has everything to build a modern single-page React app:
 * Functional programming
-* React, JSX, Redux ,es6, boilerplate and Flow syntax support.
+* React, JSX, Redux, es6, boilerplate and Flow syntax support.
 * Auto prefixed CSS, so you don’t need -webkit- or other prefixes.
 * Preprocessor scripting language Sass.
 * A fast-interactive unit test runner with built-in support for coverage reporting with Jest and Enzyme.
 * A live development server that warns about common mistakes.

 ## Components app
-The app has 7 components Header , App , AlbumsList , PhotosList, Page, loading, List and footer:
+The app has 7 components Header, App, AlbumsList, PhotosList, Page, loading, List and footer:
 * Header component gets the header.
 * App component Manage all the components.
 * AlbumsList component gets the Album with pagination.
 * PhotosList component gets the Album with pagination.
-* Page component appers the loading while data is loading.
+* Page component appears the loading while data is loading.
 * Link component for generating the link.
-* Loading component get animation loading while the reducer load data.
+* Loading component gets animation loading while the reducer load data.
 * Footer  component get the footer content

 ## Screenshot and demonstration of this app

-As the specified in the requierement I've respected the first mobile approach ,and the app is responsive.
+As specified in the requirements I've respected the first mobile approach , and the app is responsive.

 ### Desktop list of album
 ![](https://i.imgur.com/wImkr5Oh.png)